Efesencan/BU-Cloud-Computing/README.md

 * The command line application should be able compute environment given the cost or speed function.

 * The backend should be able to feed via the REST API, the descriptor for any compute resource.
+* The frontend should contain an "auto" compute environment that programmatically chooses the best environment for a plugin.

 # Not Guaranteed: